 – 1km walk to the Award Winning Frankston Beach

 This is a great opportunity to secure convenient living or as an investment.
-With easy access to the Freeway, the city is only 50 minutes away!
+With easy access to the Freeway, Melbourne CBD is only 56 kilometers away.
 We hope to see you at the open home!

 - 1 bed